 It will cost you nothing to take some time to properly secure your gauges and hoses and to look at all the potentially loose elements on your dive rig.
 So right after reading this, go get your gear from the garage and tidy it all up.
 After you go for a walk.

 3) Lose some weight (lead, that is).

 The simple truth is that you probably dive over-weighted; most divers I have trained wear too much lead (at the start of a course anyway).
-Diving heavy is a bad habit that you’re taught during your first scuba classes, and it’s a very one difficult to break.
-Keep in mind that every pound of extra weight you have means more mass you’ve got to carry, as well as a bigger volume of gas to manage in your BCD or suit.
+Teachers often instruct students to dive heavy during their first scuba class.
+It’s a very difficult habit to break.
+Keep in mind that every pound of extra weight you have means you’re carrying more mass.
+You’ll also be managing more gas in your BCD or suit to compensate.